Spetsnaz-Dev/soar/README.md

 **Assumptions and Extras:**

 - Didn't run the app on multiple ports just for simplicity but I have tested and commented the code in the server file.
+- I have created a separate file `generateToken.js` to mimic the signing and creaton of JWT token and use it within our APIs.
+Please run `node generateToken.js` to generate a new token by replacing info into the sample fields.

 ## Authentication Flow